Kibble-Zurek Scaling and Spatial Statistics in Quenched Binary Bose Superfluids: Results and Discussions

 In the miscible phase (\(g_{12} < g\)), vortices spontaneously emerge as a hallmark of the KZM, which governs non-equilibrium dynamics after a continuous phase transition.
 During post-quench evolution, the condensate fragments into protodomains with uncorrelated phases.
 As domains merge, relative phase differences generate equal number of quantized vortices and antivortices with circulation quantized by the Feynman–Onsager rule~\cite{Onsager1949, Feynman1955, Donnelly1991}.

-For $t \gg t_{\rm eq}$ with any $\tau_Q$ considered here, following vortex–antivortex annihilation, the system relaxes into a low-energy miscible state with complete spatial overlap of the two components.
+For $t \gg t_{\rm eq}$ with any $ \updates{\tau_{\Q}} $ considered here, following vortex–antivortex annihilation, the system relaxes into a low-energy miscible state with complete spatial overlap of the two components.

+We determine the vortex number at the equilibration time $ t_{\rm eq} $, the moment when well-formed vortex cores first become clearly identifiable in the density profile [Fig.~\ref{mis-density-growth}(a)–(c)] marking the maximum in the number of visible vortex cores before subsequently decreasing as a result of annihilation.
 Notably, in the miscible phase, the vortex or antivortex cores in one component are filled by atoms of the other, forming coreless vortices.
-The yellow dots in Fig.~\ref{density-growth}(g) signify this and confirm the presence of coreless vortices in $\psi_2$~\cite{wheeler_21,ji_08,gautam_12}.
+The yellow dots in Fig.~\ref{mis-density-growth}(c) signify this and confirm the presence of coreless vortices in $\psi_2$~\cite{wheeler_21,ji_08,gautam_12}.
 All of these features have been revealed by our simulations.

-We determine the vortex number at the equilibration time $t_{\text{eq}}$, the moment when well-formed vortex cores first become clearly identifiable in the density profile [Fig.~\ref{density-growth}(f)–(g)] marking the maximum in the number of visible vortex cores before subsequently decreasing as a result of annihilation.
-The quench time dependence of the vortex number \( N_V \) is shown in Fig.~\ref{density-growth}(h), revealing the KZM scaling for point defects (\( d=0 \)) in 2D: \( N_{V_1} \propto \tau_Q^{-0.48 \pm 0.019} \) and \( N_{V_2} \propto \tau_Q^{-0.47 \pm 0.014} \) for the two components (\cite{SM}).
+The quench time dependence of the vortex number \( \updates{N_{\rm V}} \) is shown in Fig.~\ref{mis-density-growth}(d), revealing the KZM scaling for point defects (\( d=0 \)) in 2D: \( \updates{N_{\rm V_1}} \propto \updates{\tau_{\Q}} ^{-0.48 \pm 0.019} \) and \( \updates{N_{\rm V_2}} \propto \updates{\tau_{\Q}} ^{-0.47 \pm 0.014} \) for the two components.